-The LEAPS Preschool Program is offered free of charge for children who are identified as needing special education and have an Individualized Education Programs (IEP).
-Tuition for typical peers is \$1,250 per year which includes a \$250 registration fee.
+The LEAPS Preschool Program is offered free of charge for children who are identified as needing special education services and have an Individualized Education Programs (IEP).
+Tuition for Peer Models is \$1,250 per year which includes a \$250 registration fee.
 You may pay the amount in full or in four installments of \$250.
 Two installments totaling \$500 must be made prior to the start of the school.
+If the tuition is paid in full prior to the start of the school year, the tuition is discounted by 10%.
+Students qualifying for free or reduced lunch may also qualify for tuition reduction.
+Please contact Chelsea Florentine in Avon Lake CSD's Treasurer's Department with questions regarding tuition payments at 440-933-5163.
 Payments that become delinquent may result in the removal of your child from the program.